Tin Can Society #1: What Brings People Together

 Illustrated by Francesco Mobili and colored by Chris Chuckry, the art does a lot of heavy lifting as time shifts between modern day and early school days when the group first met Johnny.
 This visual storytelling is fluid and never takes the reader out of the moment.
 Rather, it adds depth to the scene such as facial expressions and details such as food on the table in the school cafeteria.

-It’s unclear where this issue is headed—especially after certain skills are unveiled—but regardless there is something exciting with this story.
+It’s unclear where this issue is headed—especially after certain tech-powered skills are unveiled—but regardless there is something exciting with this story.

 Final Verdict